CryptoServices/cryptoservices.github.io/_posts/2015-12-04-one-time-signatures.markdown

 title: "One-time signatures"
 date: 2015-12-04 16:13:37
 categories: quantum
-excerpt: PQCrypto recently announced there initial recommendations for post-quantum cryptographic algorithms.
+excerpt: PQCrypto recently announced their initial recommendations for post-quantum cryptographic algorithms.
 For signatures two algorithms were listed, both hash-based signatures schemes, XMSS and SPHINCS.
 Such schemes are built on top of what we call one-time signatures schemes (OTS).
 Here's an explanation of what they are.
 ---

 ## Lamport